How long can my CV be? (with templates)

 - Cut out irrelevant or older roles: more on this below, but your CV should always be tailored to the specific job you’re going for.

-- Lose filler words: emphasising words like “really”, “very” and “highly” are unnecessary, and can actually have the opposite effect to what you desire.
+- Lose filler words: emphasising words like “really”, “very” and “highly” are unnecessary, and can actually have the opposite effect of what you’re going for.

 It's time to cut the waffle.